linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 ---
-parent_directory:
-title: Three Cases
-tags:
-aliases:
+title: PPHA 32400 Winter 2023 Lecture Slides
-parent_folder: Microeconomics for Public Policy II
+parent_directory: II.
+Economics/Microeconomics/Financial Investments for Public Policy
-subfolder:
-key_concepts:
+formatted: 2025-12-21 11:00:00 AM
+formatter_model: kimi-k2-turbo
+cli_tool: claude-code
+primary_tags:
+  - oligopoly entry deterrence
+  - nash equilibrium concepts
+  - market collusion cartels
+  - intertemporal choice theory
+  - uncertainty risk insurance
+secondary_tags:
+  - limit pricing strategies
+  - subgame perfect equilibrium
+  - airline market competition
+  - antitrust law enforcement
+  - present discounted value
+  - bond valuation pricing
+  - portfolio diversification
+  - efficient market hypothesis
+  - banking maturity transformation
+  - risk aversion preferences
 cssclasses: academia
-linter-yaml-title-alias: Three Cases
 ---

+# PPHA 32400 Winter 2023 Lecture Slides

-# Three Cases
+## Three Cases

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/20c2544a-d094-4d88-b7b4-3fd50098ec8a/723c7cb907a48cb38d402136eec054a000a70d9ce74b6d30d894e581206fa828.jpg)

 $F > 4$
-□ no entry,  $b > 0$  is not paid
+- no entry, $b > 0$ is not paid
 $F \leq 4, b \leq 6$
-□ no entry,  $b$  is paid
+- no entry, $b$ is paid
 $F \leq 4, b > 6$
-□ entry,  $b$  is not paid
+- entry, $b$ is not paid

-# Limit Pricing
+## Limit Pricing

 - Limit Pricing - a firm sets its price (or its output) so that another firm cannot enter the market profitably
 Example: the incumbent could set a price below the potential rival's marginal cost so entry would be unprofitable.
 Limit pricing is one of many strategies of entry deterrence.

-# Limit Pricing through Quantity
+#### Limit Pricing through Quantity

 First stage: incumbent builds a production plant

-□ Inflexible technology: plant produces either 0 or a large quantity
+- Inflexible technology: plant produces either 0 or a large quantity
-□ Flexible technology: plant produces 0, or a small, or a large quantity
+- Flexible technology: plant produces 0, or a small, or a large quantity

 Second stage: a potential rival decides whether to enter or not
-□ If the incumbent has chosen inflexible technology, the market will be flooded with incumbent's output
-What if the incumbent has chosen the flexible technology instead?
+- If the incumbent has chosen inflexible technology, the market will be flooded with incumbent's output What if the incumbent has chosen the flexible technology instead?
 What strategy (technology) maximizes the incumbent's profit?

-# Entry Deterrence
+### Entry Deterrence

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/20c2544a-d094-4d88-b7b4-3fd50098ec8a/2caee07d4de256ee8c6ecd853f28b92f87d4d71b37ed82516db18cb206e1050f.jpg)

-# PPHA 32400 (Winter 2023)
+## PPHA 32400 (Winter 2023)

-# Lecture 8: Nash Equilibrium v.
+## Lecture 8: Nash Equilibrium v.
 SPNE

-# Definitions
+### Definitions

 - Nash Equilibrium (NE) is a strategy profile in which each player's strategy is a best response to the other players' strategies.
 In this case, no player has a unilateral incentive to change behavior.
 - Subgame Perfect Nash Equilibrium (SPNE) is a Nash Equilibrium solved by backward induction.
 SPNE is also a Nash Equilibrium in every subgame.
 In light of that, SPNE has a stricter definition than NE.
 That is, all SPNE must be NE, but not all NE are SPNE.

-# Example from Lecture 8, slide 18
+### Example from Lecture 8, slide 18

 Let's see an example which illustrates the difference between SPNE and NE (Lecture 8, slide 18):

-# Other Nash Equilibria: SPNE?
+#### Other Nash Equilibria: SPNE?

 ${NE} : \left( {L,{MHM}}\right)$

-but it's not subgame Profits perfect!
+but it's not subgame perfect!

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/20c2544a-d094-4d88-b7b4-3fd50098ec8a/5dc04a94cc08b1ebb5bfaa01c2106df2967e6201fa9c8d590a04070e0bfe71c6.jpg)
 Figure 1: Lecture 8, slide 18